scribd/scribd.github.io/_posts/2019-12-03-managing-pagerduty-rotations.md

 ## Hack-arounds

-The PagerDuty and I switched gears and tried to find ways in which we could arrive at something as close as possible to our desired end-state.
+The PagerDuty developer and I switched gears and tried to find ways in which we could arrive at something as close as possible to our desired end-state.
 We figured out a couple options:

-1. In the Core-Platform Schedule, Add a Secondary Layer built with the members of the Core-Infra Team
+1. In the `Core-Platform` Schedule, add a Secondary Layer built with the members of the `Core-Infra` Team
-    * We would get the desired effect of skipping the Core-Platform Developers when outside of business hours.
+    * We would get the desired effect of skipping Core Platform developers when outside of business hours.
-    * This option would also put the management of part of Core-Infra Team's rotation in Core-Platform's hands, including managing overrides.
+    * This option would also put the management of part of Core Infrastructure's rotation into Core Platform's hands, including the management of explicit overrides.
-1. In the Core-Platform Escalation Policy, add the Core-Infra Schedule to the first notification in addition to Core-Platform
+1. In the `Core-Platform` Escalation Policy, add the `Core-Infra` Schedule to the first notification in addition to the existing `Core-Platform` Schedule.
-    * This would require policy for Core-Infra to manually follow of only picking up the escalation outside of business hours, with know way to know if they should pick up or not.
+    * This would require documented policy for engineers in Core Infrastructure to only respond to incidents outside of the day shift, with no automamted way for them to know whether they can ignore an alert until they receive it.
 1. Create duplicated Services for day time vs night time, with different Escalation Policies to rout to different groups.
 Then with event rules, route alerts to the different services based on time of day.